Getting into the fellowship

 Superteam is a collective which helps the most promising projects in the Solana ecosystem in the ascending world (India, South East Asia, Eastern Europe, and Africa) launch and grow.
 I had been following Superteam for a while, particularly their podcasts.

-The fellowship looked exciting and aligned with my goals, so I applied.
+The fellowship aligned with my goals, so I applied.
 I had to fill out a few application forms and give an in-person interview.
-About a week back, I got an email from them welcoming me to the fellowship.
+After a week, I got an email from them welcoming me to the fellowship.
 Yay!
-I am excited to dive into the world of web3 and learn from a fantastic team of mentors and supporters.
+I was excited to dive deeper and learn from a fantastic team of mentors and supporters.

-If you have any questions about the fellowship, feel free to reach out to me on Twitter or Email.
+If you have any questions about the fellowship, feel free to reach out to me on email or Twitter.

 # Week 1: Getting Started